extremejhr/Smart_Testr/README.md

 5. Build UI structure and icon database.
 6. Refine the code structure and increase the efficiency.
 7. User interface developed.

+13.07.2018 version 0.0.0.1.Modified

+1. New Structure.
+2. Add hyperparamter class in order to select best kernel and scale parameters.
+3. Need further wrapp the class.